mcneel/developer.rhino3d.com/README.md

 The `master` branch represents the current (_stable_) version of the site.
 Changes to the `master` branch will be built by Travis and deployed to http://developer.rhino3d.com.
 Other branches can be defined in `_config.yml` (under `version_branches`) and will be built and deployed into a subpath with the same name.
 For example, if you push to the `wip` branch (representing RhinoWIP) then this site will be deployed to http://developer.rhino3d.com/wip.

-### Mac OS X
+### macOS

-Mac OS X Yosemite ships with Ruby and RubyGems, however it's [not wise](https://github.com/mcneel/developer-rhino3d-com/pull/2#issuecomment-112601698) to mess around with this installation.
+macOS Sierra ships with Ruby and RubyGems, however it's [not wise](https://github.com/mcneel/developer-rhino3d-com/pull/2#issuecomment-112601698) to mess around with this installation.
 Instead, install your own Ruby using [Homebrew](http://brew.sh).

 #### Install Homebrew and Ruby